 Reduced outdoor recreation activities are the scenario that Oregonians express the most doubt about, with one-third of respondents (32%) saying it is either not very likely (22%) or not likely at all (9%) to happen(Q6).

 Respondents were asked to gauge their level of agreement with a series of statements about how Oregon’s residents and agencies are responding to extreme weather scenarios and drought: Strongly agree, somewhat agree, somewhat disagree, or strongly disagree(Q10-16).

-- The statement that receives by far the strongest agreement is “cities and towns in Oregon need to move quicker to address the drought” (78% overall agreement, 41% strongly agree).
-Overall agreement with this statement is higher than 70% across all gender, age, and income groups, indicating strong consensus on the need for swift action (Q15).
+- The statement that receives by far the strongest agreement is “Cities and towns in Oregon need to move quickly to address the drought” (78% overall agreement, 41% strongly agree).
+Overall agreement with this statement is higher than 70% across all gender, ages, and income groups, indicating strong consensus on the need for swift action (Q15).

 - In tier two, we have the only other statements that a majority of Oregonians agree with:

 - “There is enough water in Oregon to meet current needs” (56% overall agreement; 16% strongly agree) (Q10)

 - “I am willing to pay something more in fees or taxes to pay for infrastructure improvements to address Oregon’s drought” (55% overall; 19% strongly agree) (Q16).

 - Men are more likely than women to agree that there is enough water in Oregon to meet current needs (63% vs. 50%)(Q10).